voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

    straightforward and less error-prone than arbitrary masks.

  * Locator→Loopback Consistency Checks

    Loopbacks derive directly from the /48 locator (e.g., fd00:0500:0A13::1).
 If an operator misassigns a locator, a simple script can detect mismatches between the advertised /48 and the loopback’s low-order 32-bit value.
 This check helps prevent accidental duplicate identifiers that could be exploited for spoofing.

+ * Logging and Periodic Audits
+   Log locator assignments and summary changes at each aggregation level.
+   Periodically audit ACLs to ensure they align with the current hierarchy (e.g., confirm that all allowed /48s fall under their parent /32).
+This catch-all approach helps identify any unauthorized or stale entries before they compromise security.

 By combining byte-aligned summarization with simple ACL rules at Region or